…Because isolation + children + work = a brand-new problem.

 13. Learn to work flexibly

 While it might not be possible in all roles, working flexibly will help us over this period.
 Getting up early, and maybe catching up in the evenings will help us to cover our work responsibilities, as well as ensure our children are looked after.
-Our bosses know that normal working is not entirely feasible in this situation.
+Our bosses know that normal working is not entirely feasible in this situation, and that saying no to an employee’s request for flexibility may backfire.
 It is important that you talk to your line manager about what works for you and your situation.
 While being out of our usual routine is daunting, many workers extol the virtues of flexible working – particularly regarding the afternoon lull and those hours that we’re less inclined to give 100%.
 It has been calculated that the prime slump time in business is around 2 pm.
 This might be the best time for us to step away from our computers and focus our attention on family life, to catch up on work later.

 14. Go online

 Many of your children’s lessons use online resources, so don’t be put off by going on the internet to aid homeschooling.
-There are some incredibly engaging websites designed for educating children.
+There are some incredibly engaging websites designed to educate children.
 Sites like TedEd align with the curriculum to deliver well-produced pieces for kids to watch.
 Many other sites like ClassDojo and Times Table Rockstars use gamification to teach children maths and other subjects.
-When you need screen time, but want to make it educational, these are perfect.
+There are now even courses on financial literacy, such as how to use a kids debit card, which can help make screen time more educational.

 15. Look at the silver lining